Akomand/AEOP_Research_2021/Week1/README.md

 ### Install Anaconda

+Homework: Read "A Very Brief Introduction to Machine Learning With Applications to Communication Systems" found here https://arxiv.org/pdf/1808.02342.pdf

 ## TUESDAY
 ### Taking a look at some machine learning models
+Discuss "A Very Brief Introduction to Machine Learning With Applications to Communication Systems" and its application.

 <b>Supervised Learning</b> - Machine Learning for which you have data along with its labels to train a model to learn from experience.
 <b>Unsupervised Learning</b> - Machine Learning where you have no predefined labels given with your data.
 Task is to find structure among the data points and find a pattern.
 Much more difficult than supervised learning techniques.